christopher-caldwell/vite-material-ui/README.md

 ### What's Included

 - Custom theming
-- Using that theme from within a `styled` component.
+- Using that theme from within a `styled` component
 - Dark mode toggle with React Context
+- Aliased imports with `@/` mapping to the `src/`
+- Rollup bundle analyzer
+  - To use, run `yarn analyze`